^

 The drug is produced in:

-• granules that are converted to a liquid consistency;
+• granules that are converted into a liquid consistency;

 • capsules.

-The last two types of drugs have a dosage of 250 and 500 mg of the active substance.
-To obtain 5 ml of suspension, 250 mg of amoxicillin and auxiliary components, including sucrose, fruit and berry flavorings, are used.
+The last two types of medicine have a dosage of 250 and 500 mg of the active substance.
+To obtain 5 ml of suspension, 250 mg of amoxicillin and auxiliary components are used, including sucrose, fruit and berry flavors.

-Depending on the manufacturer, the drug has other trade names, but one active substance is amoxicillin.
-Among them: amotite, amoxon, amoxicar, gonoform, cuxacillin, ranoxyl, hiconcil, flemoxin.
+Depending on the manufacturer, the drug has other trade names, but one active substance - amoxicillin.
+Among them: amotit, amokson, amoksikar, gonoform, kuksacillin, ranoxil, hikoncil, flemoxin.

 Pharmacodynamics

-This antibacterial agent belongs to semisynthetic antibiotics from the class of penicillins with a wide spectrum of influence, when a bacterial strain is used as a basis for building a drug molecule and chemical methods are used.
-Both gram-positive and gram-negative aerobic microorganisms (Listeria monocytogenes and Enterococcus, Haemophilus influenzae, some Escherichia coli, Actinomyces, Clostridial, Salmonella, Shigella and Corynebacteria) fall under it.
-It kills some enzymes present in the cells of bacteria, and without which they die.
-[2]
+This antibacterial agent belongs to the semi-synthetic antibiotics of the penicillin class of a wide spectrum of action, when chemical methods are used to construct a drug molecule based on a bacterial strain.
+It covers both gram-positive and gram-negative aerobic microorganisms (Listeria monocytogenes and Enterococcus, Haemophilus influenzae, some Escherichia coli, Actinomyces, Clostridial, Salmonella, Shigella and Corynebacteria).
+It kills some enzymes present in bacterial cells, without which they die. [ 2 ]

-Due to the presence of hydroxyls, the drug has a high bioavailability when taken orally, and is resistant to the action of gastric juice.
+Due to the presence of hydroxyls, the drug has high bioavailability when taken orally and is resistant to the action of gastric juice.

 Pharmacokinetics

-When ingested, amoxicillin is easily absorbed, reaching a maximum concentration in the blood after 1-2 hours.
-The liver is practically not converted.
-It is excreted to a greater extent with urine, partly through the liver.
+Amoxicillin is easily absorbed when taken orally, reaching maximum concentration in the blood after 1-2 hours.
+It is practically not converted in the liver.
+It is excreted from the body mainly with urine, partly through the liver.

 Dosing and administration